Catherine O'Hara: Career

+In 2025, she guest-starred as Gail Lynden in the second season of the HBO post-apocalyptic drama series The Last of Us.

 Personal life

 In 1983, O'Hara told Rolling Stone, "I'm pretty much a good Catholic girl at heart."
 O'Hara met production designer Bo Welch on the set of Beetlejuice.
-They married in 1992 and have two sons, Matthew (born 1994) and Luke (born 1997).
+They married in 1992 and have two sons: Matthew (b.
+1994) and Luke (b.
+1997).
 Her sister is singer-songwriter Mary Margaret O'Hara; Catherine is a singer-songwriter in her own right, having written and performed songs in Christopher Guest's film A Mighty Wind.
-She holds dual U.S. and Canadian citizenship.

-O’Hara was named honorary mayor of Brentwood for 2021.
+O'Hara was named honorary mayor of Brentwood, Los Angeles, for 2021.